querolita/mina-book/src/specs/15_wires/15_wires.md

 * a vector of proofs:
   * a number of commitments
   * a proof
-  * and a verifier index containing:
+  * and a verifier index containing: (TODO: no need to repeat this here, should be in setup sections)
     * domain
     * max_poly_size
     * max_quote_size